 From alpine meadows and snow gum forests to rugged ridgelines and historic high-country huts, the GSER 100-mile course showcases the breathtaking beauty of Victoria’s iconic High Country.
 With crystal-clear creeks, rolling pastures, and some of Australia’s most dramatic mountain peaks, this is the ultimate ultra-trail running experience.

-Starting from the heart of Mt Hotham, runners will set off to the cheers of the crowd, embarking on an epic journey across the Victorian Alps.
+Starting from The Moth at Whiskey Flat, runners will set off to the cheers of the crowd, embarking on an epic journey across the Victorian Alps.

 The course weaves through the majestic Dargo High Plains, the Bogong High Plains, and the iconic Razorback Ridge.
 Along the way, runners will traverse challenging climbs, descend into lush valleys, and pass through landmarks such as the Cobungra River, Mount Feathertop, and Federation Hut.